livebook-dev/livebook/docs/authentication.md

 # Authentication

+Livebook has three levels of authentication:

+  * Instance authentication: this authenticates the user on all routes of your Livebook instance, including deployed notebooks and the admin section.
+This is done via Zero Trust Authentication and typically used when deploying Livebook to production.
+See the "Deployment" section on the sidebar for more information.

+  * Admin authentication: this authenticates access to Livebook admin interface, where users can create, write, and manage notebooks.
+Both password and token authentication are provided.

+  * Deployed notebook authentication: additionally, when deploying notebooks as applications, each application may be password protected with a unique password.
+Only users authenticated as admin or with the password will be able to access them.

-## Introduction
+## Admin authentication

-Livebook's authentication covers all pages for creating, writing, and managing notebooks.

-Livebook's default authentication method is token authentication.
+Livebook's default admin authentication method is token authentication.
 A token is automatically generated at startup and printed to the logs.

 You may optionally enable password-based authentication by setting the environment variable `LIVEBOOK_PASSWORD` on startup or deployment.
 It must be at least 12 characters.

 To disable authentication altogether, you may set the environment variable `LIVEBOOK_TOKEN_ENABLED` to `false`.

-## Securing deployed notebooks

-When you deploy a notebook as an application, the deployed application is not covered by Livebook's token/password authentication.
-In such cases, you have two options:

-  * You can set a password when deploying your notebook

-  * You can enable proxy authentication when deploying inside a cloud infrastructure.
-    See the "Deployment" section on the sidebar for more information